protolambda/eth2-val-tools/README.md

  Each directory contains a `voting-keystore.json`, an EIP 2335 keystore file, with `path` field set to empty string.
  The `voting-keystore.json` name is a requirement of Lighthouse.

+#### Nimbus

+Nimbus, a lot like lighthouse, expects a keys and secrets directory, which can be configured.
+Each keystore is named `keystore.json` instead of `voting-keystore.json` however.
+For ease of use, an additional `nimbus-keys` directory will be output, with this naming scheme.

 #### Teku

 Like Lighthouse, Teku is also key-centric, but requires you to be explicit about finding keys.
 I.e. you need the CLI options: